Pages

 Seniors and the Differently Abled

 Many seniors struggle with isolation, depression and financial security.
-I believe we should find ways to allow residents, not just seniors, but any resident with special needs, etc., to stay in their homes and to that end we have an "Active Aging" subcommittee of the Healthy Communities committee looking into possible solutions.
+I believe we should find ways to allow residents, not just seniors, but any resident with special needs, etc., to stay in their homes and to that end I have supported the establishment and financing of the new Seniors Information Resource Centre (SIRC).
 Remaining independent and active is a critical component of maintaining the health needed to remain in your home, in your community.

 Arts and Culture: